IBS vs IBD: Myths Revealed

 But not everyone knows when it is something to be checked by the doctor.

-In spite of the increased attention that both magazines and the Internet have given to Irritable Bowel Syndrome (IBS), there are many misconceptions to the disease.
-This is often confused with Inflammatory Bowel Disease (IBD), which includes both ulcerative colitis and Crohn’s.
+In spite of the increased attention that both magazines and the Internet have given to Irritable Bowel Syndrome (IBS), there are many misconceptions about the disease, which is often confused with Inflammatory Bowel Disease (IBD), which includes both ulcerative colitis and Crohn’s.
 IBS is much more common than both ulcerative colitis and Crohn's.
-Although don’t let that fool you into believing they are rare.
-Ulcerative colitis or Crohn's affect nearly one million Americans.
+Although, don’t let that fool you into believing they are rare.
+Ulcerative colitis or Crohn's affects nearly one million Americans.